 E1MARDM Master material warehouse/batch segment (MARD) NO

-E1MFHMM Master material production resource/too l (MFHM) NO
+E1MFHMM Master material production resource/tool (MFHM) NO

 E1MPGDM Master material product group NO